inthusha20241647-commits/greeden-tailwind/README.md

 # 🌿 GreenDen – Plant Website

-A responsive plant website built using **HTML and Tailwind CSS**.
+A responsive plant website built using **HTML , Tailwind CSS & JavaScript**.
 GreenDen includes a home page, product page with search functionality, and a contact page.

 ## 🌱 Features